near-examples/NFT/contracts/rust/README.md

 Notable additions that go beyond the specification of NEP#4
 ===========================================================

 `mint_token`: the spec gives no guidance or requirements on how tokens are minted/created/assigned.
-If this implementation of `mint_token` is close to matching your needs, feel free to ship your NFT with only minor modifications (such as caller verification).
+This specific implementation only allows the contract owner to mint new tokens.
+If this implementation of `mint_token` is close to matching your needs, feel free to ship your NFT with only minor modifications.
 If you'd rather go with a strategy such as minting the whole supply of tokens upon deploy of the contract, or something else entirely, you may want to drastically change this behavior.